NCCE/curriculum.teachcomputing.org/README.md

 ```
 Or (to also gracefully close the tunnel)
 ```
-npm stop
+yarn stop
 ```

-The app is available at: https://resources.teachcomputing.dev
+The app is available at: https://local.resources.teachcomputing.org

 ### View logs